 The Periodic tab controls the display of periodic images of a molecule.
-In order to display periodic images, a molecule must have unit cell information set for a, b, c, alpha, beta, and gamma, which are discussed in section 9.3.21.
+In order to display periodic images, a molecule must have unit cell information set for a, b, c, alpha, beta, and gamma, which are discussed in section 9.3.22.
 When the proper unit cell information is present, the periodic display feature can show periodic images of the unit cell by transforming and rendering additional copies of the structure.
 The current implementation of this feature doesn't provide for complex crystallographic symmetry operations.
 Unit cells that can be replicated by translation along the three unit cell axes are the only ones supported presently.
 The periodic images to be drawn are selected by enabling images in one or more of the six faces of the unit cell.
 The Self image selects the untranslated unit cell itself, so that one my render a representation consisting of only replica images.
-This feature allows the unit cell and its periodic images to be displayed using different materials, for cases where it is desirable to draw more attention to the original unit cell or to one ore more of the replicas.
-The Number of Images counter controls how many replicas are made in each of the six directions.
+This feature allows the unit cell and its periodic images to be displayed using different materials, for cases where it is desirable to draw more attention to the original unit cell or to one ore more of the six directions.
 Some file formats read by VMD may not include unit cell information, in such cases you can use the scripting interface to set the unit cell information manually.
 PDB files containing CRYST1 records are an example of a file format that provides unit cell information.